Information about Ziprasidone

-Ziprasidone works by modulating the action of certain chemical messengers in the brain that affects thoughts and mood.
+Ziprasidone is an atypical antipsychotic.
+It works by modulating the action of certain chemical messengers in the brain that affects thoughts.

 Headache, Nausea, Vomiting, Sleepiness, Abnormal vision, Dystonia, Akathisia, Weakness, Parkinsonism, Dizziness, Respiratory tract infection